rust-lang-ua/rustcamp/1_concepts/1_6_dispatch/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 1. What is dispatch?
 When a function call represents a dispatch and when not?
 2. How does static dispatch work?
 3. How does dynamic dispatch work?
 Why is it required?
-Which limitations does it have in 📚 [Rust]⏱0.25h?
+Which limitations does it have in 🏠 [Rust]?
 Why does it have them?
 4. When dynamic dispatch can be replaced with static dispatch?
 When not?
 What are the trade-offs?
 5. How can we reduce the size of compiler-generated code when using static dispatch?